mortenbroesby/weather-app/readme.md

 ## Goal:

-Search for a city or request the users location in the browser, and make a page that shows the daily and hourly chart of the weather forecast for this location.
+Search for a city or request the users location in the browser.
+Make a page that shows the daily and hourly chart of the weather forecast for this location.

 Create one chart to show all of the following:

-- Rain amount.
+* Rain amount.
-- Temperature.
+* Temperature.
-- Humidity.
+* Humidity.

 Afterwards I want to style it with the correct weather icons.